huggingface/hub-docs/docs/hub/datasets-adding.md

 ### Which file format should I use?

-For most types of datasets, Parquet is the recommended format due to its efficient compression and fast read speed.
-Alternatively, CSV or JSON Lines/JSON can be used for non-nested tabular data.
-Although easy to parse, compared to Parquet, these formats require more space and are slower to read, so using them for data larger than several GBs is not recommended.
-Parquet is less efficient for storing images and audio, so uploading raw files is better in that case.
-For large scale image and audio datasets, [WebDataset](https://github.com/webdataset/webdataset) should be preferred over raw image and audio files to avoid the overhead of accessing individual files.
+For most types of datasets, Parquet is the recommended format due to its efficient compression, rich typing, and since a variety of tools supports this format with optimized read and batched operations.
+Alternatively, CSV or JSON Lines/JSON can be used for tabular data (prefer JSON Lines for nested data).
+Although easy to parse compared to Parquet, these formats are not recommended for data larger than several GBs.
+For image and audio datasets, uploading raw files is the most practical for most use cases since it's easy to access individual files.
+For large scale image and audio datasets streaming, [WebDataset](https://github.com/webdataset/webdataset) should be preferred over raw image and audio files to avoid the overhead of accessing individual files.
+Though for more general use cases involving analytics, data filtering or metadata parsing, Parquet is the recommended option for large scale image and audio datasets.

 ### Dataset Viewer